2021 Federal Standard of Excellence

 2.3 Did the agency have a learning agenda (evidence-building plan) and did the learning agenda describe the agency’s process for engaging stakeholders including, but not limited to the general public, state and local governments, and researchers/academics in the development of that agenda?
 (Example: Evidence Act 312)

-- Based on the learning agenda approach that ACL adopted in 2018, ACL published a learning agenda, in FY20.
+- Based on the learning agenda approach that ACL adopted in 2018, ACL published a learning agenda in FY20.
 In developing the plan, ACL engaged stakeholders through meetings with program staff and grantees as required under OMB M-19-23.
-Additional meetings with stakeholder groups, such as through conference sessions, were put on hold for 2020 due to COVID-19 travel restrictions.
+Most meetings with stakeholder groups, such as through conference sessions, were put on hold for 2020 due to COVID-19 travel restrictions.
+In 2021, ACL did communicate with stakeholder groups to contribute to ACL’s learning activities.
+These included working with members of the RAISE Family Caregiving Advisory Council and a range of stakeholders to inform changes to the 2021 data collection under the National Survey of Older Americans Act Participants.
+In 2021, ACL also released a request for information (RFI) directed to small businesses to solicit research approaches related to ACL’s current research priorities.

 2.4 Did the agency publicly release all completed program evaluations?